 “What we are seeing is that techniques such as LESS are more technically rigorous for the surgeon but infinitely better for patients,” said Derweesh, a member of the Center for the Future of Surgery at UC San Diego.
 “As our experience grows with single port laparoscopy, we are committed to perfecting the operating tools and training new surgeons in these emerging techniques.”

 The surgeon-scientists of UC San Diego Health System have pioneered both scarless and single-incision surgery.
-As part of research conducted by the UCSD Center for the Future of Surgery, the Center’s surgeons were the first in the United States to perform an oral appendix removal.
+As part of research conducted by the UC San Diego Center for the Future of Surgery, the Center’s surgeons were the first in the United States to perform an oral appendix removal.
 Less incisions result in a more rapid recovery and reduced pain.

 The incidence of renal cell carcinoma is increasing worldwide.
 In the United States, kidney cancer is the most lethal of the commonly diagnosed urologic malignancies, diagnosed in more than 55,000 Americans every year.
 According to the American Cancer Society, kidney cancer is increasing at a rate of two to three percent each year in the U.S.